Submitty/submitty.github.io/_docs/grader/index.md

 ### TA Grading of Non-Electronic Assignments

-Submitty can also be used to record grades for items that are not strictly electronic upload of files.
+Submitty can also be used to record grades for items that are not strictly electronic uploads of files.

-Submitty provides a spreadsheet-like interface for the data entry of numeric gradeable (e.g. Quizzes or Tests).
+Submitty provides a spreadsheet-like interface for the data entry of numeric gradeables (e.g. Quizzes or Tests).
 The instructor specifies the number of problems, and the maximum score for each problem.
 The total score for each student is summed automatically.